-- ROP request buffer: A ROP buffer that a client sends to a server to be processed. - ROP response: See ROP response buffer. - ROP response buffer: A ROP buffer that a server sends to a client to be processed. - RPC dynamic endpoint: A network-specific server address that is requested and assigned at run time, as described in [C706]. - RPC protocol sequence: A character string that represents a valid combination of a remote procedure call (RPC) protocol, a network layer protocol, and a transport layer protocol, as described in [C706] and [MS-RPCE]. - Server object: An object on a server that is used as input or created as output for remote operations (ROPs). - Session Context: A server-side partitioning for client isolation.
+ROP request buffer: A ROP buffer that a client sends to a server to be processed.

+- ROP response: See ROP response buffer. - ROP response buffer: A ROP buffer that a server sends to a client to be processed. - RPC dynamic endpoint: A network-specific server address that is requested and assigned at run time, as described in [C706]. - RPC protocol sequence: A character string that represents a valid combination of a remote procedure call (RPC) protocol, a network layer protocol, and a transport layer protocol, as described in [C706] and [MS-RPCE]. - server object: A class of object in the configuration naming context (config NC).
+A server object can have an nTDSDSA object as a child. - Session Context: A server-side partitioning for client isolation.
 All client actions against a server are scoped to a specific Session Context.
 All messaging objects and data that is opened by a client are isolated to a Session Context. - session context handle: A remote procedure call (RPC) context handle that is used by a client when issuing RPCs against a server on EMSMDB interface methods.
 It represents a handle to a unique session context on the server. - stream: (1) An element of a compound file, as described in [MS-CFB].
 A stream contains a sequence of bytes that can be read from or written to by an application, and they can exist only in storages. - (2) A flow of data from one host to another host, or the data that flows between two hosts. - Unicode: A character encoding standard developed by the Unicode Consortium that represents almost all of the written languages of the world.
 The Unicode standard [UNICODE5.0.0/2007] provides three forms (UTF-8, UTF-16, and UTF-32) and seven schemes (UTF-8, UTF-16, UTF-16 BE, UTF-16 LE, UTF-32, UTF-32 LE, and UTF-32 BE). - universally unique identifier (UUID): A 128-bit value.
 UUIDs can be used for multiple purposes, from tagging objects with an extremely short lifetime, to reliably identifying very persistent objects in cross-process communication such as client and server interfaces, manager entry-point vectors, and RPC objects.
 UUIDs are highly likely to be unique.
 UUIDs are also known as globally unique identifiers (GUIDs) and these terms are used interchangeably in the Microsoft protocol technical documents (TDs).
 Interchanging the usage of these terms does not imply or require a specific algorithm or mechanism to generate the UUID.
-Specifically, the use of this term does not imply or require that the algorithms described in [RFC4122] or [C706] must be used for generating the UUID. - well-known endpoint: A preassigned, network-specific, stable address for a particular client/server instance.
+Specifically, the use of this term does not imply or require that the algorithms described in [RFC4122] or [C706] has to be used for generating the UUID. - well-known endpoint: A preassigned, network-specific, stable address for a particular client/server instance.
 For more information, see [C706]. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.